Faculty: Beth A. Weaver, PhD

 - 2006 Brigid G. Leventhal Scholar in Cancer Research Award

-- Ryan, SD, Britigan, EMC, Zasadil LM, Witte K, Audhya A, Roopra A. and Weaver, BA.
-(2012) Up-regulation of the mitotic checkpoint component Mad1 causes chromosomal instability and resistance to microtubule poisons.
-Proc Natl Acad Sci USA, July 9.
+- Ryan SD, Britigan EMC, Zasadil LM, Witte K, Audhya A, Roopra A, and Weaver BA (2012).
+Up-regulation of the mitotic checkpoint component Mad1 causes chromosomal instability and resistance to microtubule poisons.
+Proc Natl Acad Sci USA.
+109:e2205-2214

-- Weaver BAA and Cleveland DW.
-(2007).
+- Weaver BA and Cleveland DW (2007).
 Comment on A centrosome-independent role for gamma-TuRC proteins in the spindle assembly checkpoint.
 Science.
 18:982.

-- Weaver BAA and Cleveland DW.
-(2005) Decoding the links between mitosis, cancer, and chemotherapy: The mitotic checkpoint, adaptation, and cell death.
+- Weaver BA and Cleveland DW (2005) Decoding the links between mitosis, cancer, and chemotherapy: The mitotic checkpoint, adaptation, and cell death.
 Cancer Cell.
 8:7-12.